Bike to School Day | Tips to Make it the Best Day Ever!

-Plan for one of the best school days of the year with these Bike to School Day tips.
+Your guide to the best day ever with these Bike to School Day tips

 One exciting tradition we look forward to every year is Bike to School Day put on by our school.
 When we did it for the first time, I didn’t realize what an event it was!
 There was a sea of families on bikes headed toward school and the kids had such a blast.
-All of the kids said it was the best day ever!
+All of the kids said it was the best day ever and asked to do it again the next day!

 Time of Year

 Every school district does it differently, but ours does a Walk to School Day in the fall and a Bike to School Day in the spring.
 It’s usually close to the beginning of the year and end of the year so there is plenty of daylight and the weather is usually reliable.
-National Bike To School Day is held on the third Friday in May each year but your district may schedule differently.
+National Bike To School Day is usually held in May and National Walk to School Day is usually held in October each year.
+Depending on how far you live from the school, you can choose to make both days Bike to School Day as walking may not be feasible.

 Plan Logistics

-Once the school announces the date, you can start to plan for it.
-Plan to work from home that day or go in later.
+Once your school announces its Bike to School Day date, you can start to plan for it.
+Plan to work from home that day or go in a little later.
+Map out your route.
 Think about how you’ll get the bikes home.
 You will probably ride back home after your child gets to school.
 Will you ride back to school in the afternoon and ride home together?
 You will have to notify the school that your child won’t be riding the bus home or however he or she usually gets home.
 Will you go back and pick the bike up?
 Make sure you have space in your car and that your child knows they won’t be riding bikes home.

 Coordinate With Neighbors